DaymenPasick/easy-svg/README.md

 # easy-svg
 A program that will allow you to quickly generate an SVG shape
-# README-creator
-- A quick way to generate a quality README by answering a few questions

 ## Description

-- This app allows the user to dynamically generate their own professional README by just entering a few questions!
+- This app allows the user to quickly and dynamically generate a logo

 ## Installation